stackql/stackql-provider-azure/website/azure/docs/services/spring_apps/skus/index.md

 <tr>
     <td><CopyableCode code="restrictions" /></td>
     <td><code>array</code></td>
     <td>Gets the restrictions because of which SKU cannot be used.
-This is empty if there are no restrictions.</td>
+This is<br /> empty if there are no restrictions.</td>
 </tr>
 <tr>
     <td><CopyableCode code="tier" /></td>